1-54 Art Fair Marrakesh: What to Expect, Why go Now!

 The fair was more than we expected in the quality of the artwork, the number of enthusiastic attendees and buyers and in the fair’s connections with a more robust contemporary art scene in Marrakech than we had known prior.

-The fair’s Gallery Night, held on the first night of VIP and press previews was especially strong with hundreds, if not thousands of attendees; most of the galleries were as packed as any in Chelsea during Frieze week.
+The fair promoted a Gallery Night, held on the first night of VIP and press previews, which was especially strong with hundreds, if not thousands of attendees; most of the galleries were as packed as any in Chelsea during Frieze week.

-The fair is held in two locations: The main section is in what we assume is the conference center of the fabulous and iconic La Mamounia hotel just south of downtown.
-This hotel is all stately elegance and moroccan flair, accented by contemporary art – and is heavily visited by heads of state and celebrities alike.
+This edition of the 1-54 fair is held in two locations in Marrakesh: The main section is in the conference center of the fabulous and iconic La Mamounia hotel just south of downtown.
+This hotel is all stately elegance and Moroccan flair, accented by contemporary art – and is heavily visited by heads of state and celebrities alike.
 If you’d like to be at the heart of the action, you can channel your inner movie star and book a room there for between eight hundred and two thousand dollars per night.

 La Mamounia hotel beautiful gardens

-The first second location is called DaDa and is located just off the famous (or infamous) Jemaa el Fnaa plaza, which is Marrakech’s go-to tourist hotspot, featuring all of the best and worst Morocco has to offer: fabulous carpets, fresh oranges… even snake charmers.
+The first second location is called DaDa and is located just off the famous (or infamous) Jemaa el Fnaa plaza, which is Marrakech’s go-to tourist hotspot (especially at night), featuring all of the best and worst Morocco has to offer: fabulous carpets, fresh oranges… even snake charmers.

 The plaza is also home to the Musée de Patrimoine Immatérial, which is worth a quick stop for a crash course in Moroccan tradition and history.